Llanrhystud: Amenities

 The village has a primary school, Ysgol Wirfoddol Myfenydd.
 It also has a memorial hall, which contains a memorial table to the local fallen in the two World Wars.

 The village lies on the Ceredigion Coast Path, part of the Wales Coast Path.

 There is a public house, the Black Lion, which also serves meals.

 The village was once served by Llanrhystyd Road railway station, on the now dismantled Carmarthen–Aberystwyth line, nearly 7 miles (11.3 km) up the A487 road at the larger village of Llanfarian.

-Population
+Population and language

 The village had a population of 646 as of the 2011 census, and the wider community, 966.
 The electoral ward stretches beyond the confines of Llanrhystud to include the village of Llangwyryfon.
 It has a total population of 1,562.

+John Rhŷs and David Brynmor Jones noted that the area marked the boundary of the Dyfedeg and Gwyndodeg dialects of the Welsh language, with Dyfedeg stretching "northwards, as far as the stream of Wyrai at Llanrhystud".
+52.5% of modern residents can speak Welsh.